minima-global/minidocs/docs/buildonminima/txntutorial/layer1/hashtimelockcontract.md

 0x1D63D6377EA45E6A5F410FCCED3066B80CA9FB391C346E74948FBB27C7617908
 ~~~~

 as the hash of the data - the byte representation of the string.
-Also - this is the KECCAK hash, and you would probably want to use SHA2 or SHA3 for cross chain antics as that is what BTC and ETH support.
+Also - this is the SHA3 hash, and you would probably want to use SHA2 or SHA3 for cross chain antics as that is what BTC and ETH support.

 Now to add this as a state variable you would need to enclose it in square brackets.

 So..

 ~~~~
-runscript script:"LET preimage=STATE(0) RETURN KECCAK(preimage) EQ 0x1D63D6377EA45E6A5F410FCCED3066B80CA9FB391C346E74948FBB27C7617908" state:{"0":"[this is my secret]"}
+runscript script:"LET preimage=STATE(0) RETURN SHA3(preimage) EQ 0x1D63D6377EA45E6A5F410FCCED3066B80CA9FB391C346E74948FBB27C7617908" state:{"0":"[this is my secret]"}
 ~~~~

 This is because Strings in KISSVM are enclosed in square brackets..
 Not quotes - ".